Isaac Newton: Recognition

-The mathematician Joseph-Louis Lagrange said that Newton was the greatest genius who ever lived, and once added that Newton was also "the most fortunate, for we cannot find more than once a system of the world to establish."
+The mathematician and astronomer Joseph-Louis Lagrange frequently asserted that Newton was the greatest genius who ever lived, and once added that Newton was also "the most fortunate, for we cannot find more than once a system of the world to establish."
 English poet Alexander Pope wrote the famous epitaph:

-But this was not allowed to be inscribed in the monument.
-The epitaph in the monument is as follows:
+But this was not allowed to be inscribed in Newton's monument at Westminster.
+The epitaph added is as follows:

 which can be translated as follows: